Propagation of Sound Outdoors and Partial Barriers

 Note!
 The attenuation depends on the wavelength of the sound.
 For short waves (high frequencies) the Fresnel number limits infinitely.
 For higher wavelengths the Fresnel number limits to zero.

-The outdoor barrier attenuation for different Fresnels number can be estimated with the diagram below.
+The outdoor barrier attenuation for different Fresnel number can be estimated with the diagram below.

 Fresnel number

 Note!
-The attenuation is lower for moving sources (vehicles etc.) than stationary sources.
+The attenuation is reduced for moving sources (like vehicles etc.) compared to stationary sources.

 Sponsored Links